16 College-Aged Beauty Influencers You Need to Be Following Right Now

-We’ve all been there—one day, you’re watching your favorite YouTuber give you a cut-crease tutorial, and the next, they’re pregnant!
-Suddenly, your fave influencer has become a mommy blogger, and you can’t relate anymore.
-It’s nobody’s fault (and there’s definitely nothing wrong with mommy bloggers), but it leaves a void in your heart where that makeup guru once lived!
+We’ve all been there—one day, you’re watching your favorite YouTuber deliver a cut-crease tutorial, and the next, they’ve moved on.
+If you count yourself as a member of Generation Z, perhaps you’ve watched your fave influencer venture into mommy blogger territory, and now it feels like you can’t relate anymore.
+It’s nobody’s fault (and there’s definitely nothing wrong with mommy bloggers!), but it leaves a void in your heart where that makeup guru once lived!

-Luckily for you a new generation of beauty-inspired influencers is coming in hot—and they’re changing the game.
+Luckily for you, a new generation of beauty-inspired influencers is coming in hot—and they’re changing the game.
 They come from all walks of life, and specialize in all different areas, making them the most relatable and captivating group of vloggers and bloggers we’ve ever seen.
 The best part?
 They’re actually your age, so you can grow up with them.

-Check out these 16 beauty influencers we’ve got our eyes on.
+Check out these 16 college-aged beauty influencers we’ve got our eyes on.
 They’re sure to make a splash on your newsfeed, and we promise—you won’t regret the follow.
 Scroll to take a look!

-MORE: The Beauty Products a Top Travel Blogger Never Leaves Home Without

 ✨ Vibrant Wedding Look ✨ - What are your MUST HAVE essentials when you travel? 🤔 I need all your help since I’m a newbie to traveling outside my country 😅 - PRODUCTS - @anastasiabeverlyhills Dip Brow Pomade in Ebony, Soft Glam Palette, Contour Kit in Tan to Deep, Glow Kit in That Glow, Liquid Lipstick in Starfish. - @hudabeauty @shophudabeauty Remastered Rose Gold Palette. - @fentybeauty Pro Flit’R Foundation in 350. - @toofaced Born This Way Concealer in Tan. - @morphebrushes 35B Palette. - @lillylashes Lashes in Hollywood. - @makeupforeverca @makeupforeverofficial Artist Color Pencil in 702 Universal Earth. - #anastasiabeverlyhills #abhbrows #abhglowkit #abhcontourkit #abhliquidlipstick #hudabeauty #shophudabeauty #hudabeautyrosegoldremastered #fentybeauty #profiltrfoundation #fentybeautyprofiltrfoundation #toofacedcosmetics #toofaced #bornthiswayconcealer #morphebrushes #lillylashes #lillylasheshollywood #makeupforeverofficial #makeupforevercanada